 Maui offers some of the most stunning waterfalls in the Hawaiian island chain.
 Most are located on the north side of the island and many are found on the famous Road to Hana.

-From waterfalls surrounded by rock outcroppings located deep in the rain forest, to stunning “bridal veils” and plunging pools, any traveler will be in awe once they’ve experienced one of these natural wonders.
+From waterfalls surrounded by rock outcroppings located deep in the rain forest to stunning “bridal veils” and plunging pools, any traveler will be in awe once they’ve experienced one of these natural wonders.

 Set above East Maui’s Sacred Pools of Ohe’o, these falls are accessible by the Pipiwai Trail.
 The trail is a two-mile hike each way.
 The trail is moderate to challenging in difficulty level, but the surrounding groves of banyan trees and bamboo along the trail make you feel like you’ve entered another world.
-Waimoku Falls are an incredible 400 feet high and a sight you won’t soon forget.
+Waimoku Falls is an incredible 400 feet high and a sight you won’t soon forget.

 Referred to as a “hidden” waterfall, it also happens to be located on a hidden road.
 When driving the back road to Hana, this is also the last waterfall you’ll probably find.
 At the end of this fall’s glorious 50-foot dropping cascade, you will find an amazing and secluded plunge pool below.
-Because the falls diminish to a slow trickle during summer months, this fall is best visited in the winter season.
+Because the falls diminish to a slow trickle during the summer months, this fall is best visited in the winter season.

 Although these falls are very popular and can get crowded, the ease of access and beautiful jungle setting definitely make these falls a sight not to miss.
 Even though it is called Twin Falls, there are actually more than two.
 The biggest falls, including the breathtaking “Caveman”, are only about a mile hike in from the road.
 You can even get away from the crowds by taking many different trails to view smaller falls.
 There is also a great roadside fruit stand to buy fresh fruit while you’re there!